Your CRM was supposed to make things easier. Instead, it is another place where data goes to die.

 “What do we actually need to know to move this person forward?”

-If the answer isn’t clear, you don’t need the field.
+If the answer is not clear, you do not need the field.

 Cut ruthlessly.
 Keep it simple.
 Your CRM should answer three questions: